Discrete triangulated categories

+Using the orientations of the homotopy strings given in \cite[\S 7]{ALP}, one sees that the cohomology of each string complex over $\Lambda$ has an indecomposable module in its minimal degree, a (possibly trivial) periodic part, corresponding to the cycle, consisting of a repeating unique indecomposable module, and an indecomposable module in its maximal degree.
+In the infinite global dimension case, the periodic part has zero cohomology.
+In particular, each string complex is uniquely specified by its cohomology.
+The result then follows because each indecomposable $\Lambda$-module is uniquely determined by its dimension vector; see \hyref{Remark}{rem:unique-modules} and recall $r>1$. \end{proof}

 \begin{example} In addition, discrete derived categories are not `cone unique': there are indecomposable objects $A,B$ of $\Db(\Lambda(1,2,1))$ and nonzero maps $f,g\colon A\to B$ having non-isomorphic cones.
-The pathology again only occurs in the case $r=1$; obviously such behaviour is impossible when $r>1$, as then Hom spaces between indecomposables are 1-dimensional and lead to unique cones.
+The pathology again only occurs in the case $r=1$; obviously such behaviour is impossible when $r>1$, as then Hom spaces between indecomposable complexes are 1-dimensional and lead to unique cones.